martim-goncalves/tfm17-dev-environment-v1/_docs/Saving an OctoMap to a File.md

 # Saving an OctoMap to a File
-This document serves as a short form guide on how to extract, preserve and visualize OctoMaps.
+This document serves as a short form guide on how to extract, preserve and visualize OctoMaps using only the `octomap-server` ROS 2 package and its `octomap_saver_node` to convert text file data to binary tree format.

----
 ## Getting and saving the map
 Assuming your environment is already set up and that you can launch a node to publish point cloud data aquired by a sensor (e.g. from a stereoscopic RGBD camera), run an `octomap-server` to convert it into a volumetric map.
 RViz2 may be used as a way to view the map that is being formed in real time.
 For this, use a **MarkerArray** to promptly display the occupancy grid's voxels.
 Having achieved a sufficient mapping of the environment, run the following (replace "map" with the desired file name) [inside the container](./Attaching Terminals and Editors to the Development Environment.md):